 The Anger Workbook, Dr Les Carter and Dr. Frank Minirth

 When Anger Hits Home, Gary Jackson Oliver and H. Norman Wright

-If you’d like to know why some Christians in California choose to legally separate instead of divorce, complete the form below to schedule a consulting session.
+If you’d like to know why some Christians in California choose to legally separate instead of divorce, schedule a consulting session below.

 Points of view or opinions expressed in this article are those of the guest author.